ha/citus

-The citus configuration template deploys a distributed PostgreSQL cluster using the Citus extension, providing transparent horizontal scaling and data sharding capabilities.
+The ha/citus template deploys a complete Citus distributed PostgreSQL cluster with 1 infra node, 1 coordinator group, and 5 worker groups (12 Citus nodes total), providing transparent horizontal scaling and data sharding.

 Overview